peterkuma/masters-thesis/chapters/04_approximate-solutions-of-rte.md

 @zdunkowski2007, Sec.
 6.4 for a worked out solution.

-Integrated over a layer from $\tau_t$ (top) to $\tau_b$ (bottom), the diffuse and direct fluxes have the following linear relationship:
+Integrated over a layer from $\tau_t$ (top) to $\tau_b$ (bottom), the diffuse and direct fluxes have the following linear relationship in the shortwave spectrum:

 \begin{align}
 \begin{bmatrix}